FAQs - Fees

 Yes a claim can be made because the length of an engagement is not the determining factor for IR35; it is whether the key issues of personal service, control and mutuality of obligations point towards or away from a contract of employment.

 Can a claim be made on my behalf if, once an investigation has started, my IPSE membership comes up for renewal and I do not renew it?

-If you have Plus membership, then a claim can be made so that you have representation in connection with what are often termed as ‘Pre-Dispute Enquiries’.
-These comprise PAYE or VAT Visits, Business Records Checks or any queries raised under what is known as Schedule36 of the 2008 Finance Act.
-This not only gives HMRC the authority to undertake the Compliance Visits and Business Records Checks, but also allows the Revenue to request information and inspect documents (including from 3rd parties) in connection with your business and personal affairs.
+If you have a Plus membership, then a claim can be made so that you have representation in connection with what are often termed as ‘Pre-Dispute Enquiries’.
+These comprise PAYE or VAT visits, business records checks or any queries raised under what is known as Schedule36 of the 2008 Finance Act.
+This not only gives HMRC the authority to undertake the compliance visits and business records checks, but also allows the Revenue to request information and inspect documents (including from third parties) in connection with your business and personal affairs.

-It is worth stressing that this is the same legislation which allows HMRC to issue the ‘Check of Employer Records’ letters, the responses to which will determine whether HMRC will progress with a full blown IR35 investigation.
+It is worth stressing that this is the same legislation that allows HMRC to issue the ‘Check of Employer Records’ letters, the responses to which will determine whether HMRC will progress with a full-blown IR35 investigation.
 All the more reason for getting specialist representation and all the more reason for having Plus membership.

 No, the service only extends to full legal members of IPSE, but the service will extend to the legal member's spouse or co-habiting partner if he/she is an employee of the contractor's company - provided the spouse/partner is not also a contractor working through the company as an employee or director.
 If there are other contracting directors in the company who are not members of IPSE, the service will not extend to those individuals but it will apportion the costs of the company enquiry and pay the proportion that relates to the IPSE member (assuming that the claim has been accepted).